trunglive/paperan-shopping/README.md

 #### Notes on my work

-* I am working on checkout page and authentication.
+* I am working on authentication.

 Redux store works as a global immutable state tree and it prevents props drilling problems as the app grows.
 I used some new features in React 16.3 in this app in combination with Redux ([React Context API](https://reactjs.org/docs/context.html), [getDerivedStateFromProps](https://reactjs.org/docs/react-component.html#static-getderivedstatefromprops)).